eduvpn/documentation/app/windows/README.md

 The functional requirements describe *what* the application must be capable of and not necessarily *how*.
 The [Application flow](https://github.com/eduvpn/documentation/blob/master/app/windows/6-APP_FLOW.md) will provide an in depth view on how the application should work.

 ## Supported operating systems
 The application *must* be compatible with Micrsoft's Windows Desktop and Phone 8.1 and higher.
-Windows 7 is also still being used by our institutions, but developing the eduVPN application for Windows 7 proves to be more troublesome.
+Windows 7 is also still being used by our institutions, but developing the eduVPN application for Windows 7 proves to be more troublesome because of Win32.
+We will start with UWP.

 ## Authorization
 Each eduVPN or Let's Connect! instance can configure their own authentication method.
 It could be a simple username and password, ir be integrated in a SAML federation like SURFconext.
 This is of no consequence to the app since it will only use OAuth 2.0 tokens to interact with the instance.